This newly discovered commerce secretary, whatever the reason, guy runs into a car and runs into it again when driving away from the accident.

 Who wouldn't?

-You know, I'm I don't know if I can get this story in 50 seconds.
+And particularly on the basis, yeah, why should you lose, you know, I don't know if I can get this story in 50 seconds.

 Some years ago, my property tax bill did not get sent to me.

-Nobody didn't think about it, and I didn't think about it.
+And I didn't think about it.

 And the day before my house was to go up for auction on the courthouse steps, I got a call from somebody who was not even in the assessor's office.

-Somebody just found out about it because people in the office, he told me were hoping I wouldn't make the payment, so I'd lose my house.
+Somebody just found out about it because people in the office, he told me, were hoping I wouldn't make the payment so I'd lose my house.

 And he happened to know one of the people.